 Can I make money from Swap in Forex Trading?

-The answer is yes.
-You can make money from Swap fees on trades but only if you do it the wright way.
-How?
-By carry trading.
+You can make money from Swap fees on trades but only if you do it the right way.

 In order to successfully benefit from carry trading, the first step is to find a Forex currency pair with high interest differential.

 Currency pairs you should consider for carry trade